Nagai-S/moneybook-v-2/README.md

 ```

 ## Main Function
-### Account Management
+### Account management
-* You can manage your balance for each account (cash, bank, ...).
+* You can manage your balance related to each account (cash, bank, ...).
-* You can transfer between accounts (include from card to account).
+* You can transfer the balance from an account to another as well as from a card to an account.

-### Storing used history
+### History management regarding your expence and income
-* You can register history with an genre and note.
+* You can register histories about your expence and income with used accounts or cards, related genres, and short note.
-* You can search history by any method.
+* You can look up the histories in a various ways.

 ### Card Management
-You can register a card specifying
+You can register cards which have the following information
 1. Closing date
 2. Withdrawal date
 3. Linked account

-and you can register history with a card.
-You can find out balance now and after withdrawal.
+You can figure out the balance of the account linked to the card at the current and after withdrawal.

-Passing withdrawal date, update balance automatically.
+Passing the withdrawal date, the balance of the account linked to the card can be updated automatically.

 ### Investment Funds
 * You can register investment funds in Japan.
-* Update market value of investment funds daily and, you can manage all assets include investment funds.
+* The market value of investment funds can be updated daily and, you can manage your entire assets including investment funds.

 ### Pie Chart
-Display as a pie chart following percentage.
+The following value is displayed as pie charts.
-* Percentage of each account and investment funds of assets
+* The balance of each account and investment funds.
-* Percentage of investment funds
-* Percentage of each genre of expence and income this month.
+* The amount of your expence and income related to each genre within a current month.

 ### With iPhone
-* Using ShortCutApplication of iOS, register used history easier.
+* You can eacily register your financial histories by using Short Cut Application of iOS.

 ## Outlook
-* Register periodic event
+* To register periodic event
-* In addition to investment funds, to register stocks, bonds and commodities and you can manage all your assets.
+* To register stocks, bonds and commodities in addition to investment funds

 ## About API
-1. Sign up on web page
+1. Sign up on the web page
 2. POST /api/v1/auth/sign_in with body:{email: "your-email", password: "your-password"}
 3. Write down [access-token, client, uid] in response.header
 4. Next time to access with API, send requests with headers [access-token, client, uid].